Biography

 Positioned in dialogue with Agnes Martin, Pierre Soulages, and François Morellet, her work insists on its diaristic and lived dimension.
 Each series is less an isolated project than a continuation of an ongoing record, where repetition becomes a method of transformation.

 Alongside her studio practice, Olasyuk has been invited as a scholar-artist at the USC–SJTU Institute of Cultural and Creative Industry (Shanghai), and has held residencies at Planta Alta and CRA Matadero in Madrid.
-She has collaborated with international brands including Peugeot and Vogue TV China, and regularly writes on creativity, zines, and the structures of the art market.
+She has collaborated with international brands including Peugeot and Vogue TV China, and regularly writes on diverse topics includng creativty, art communication, AI and more.

 Statemnet